ICT-ANS/StarLight.github.io/docs/Bug Summary.md

 3. Error
 ![img](../assets/images-bugs/starlight_bugs_20230329115945996.png)
-* Reason: dummy_input is empty.
+* Problem: dummy_input is empty.
 Later, through step-by-step debugging, it was found that model.42.aten::select.291 had no input, as shown in the figure below.
 ![img](../assets/images-bugs/starlight_bugs_20230329115945995.png)
 * In addition, during forward propagation, the following two lines, self.stride and self.anchor_grid, are not defined.
 This problem did not occur in the original model inference, because the weights loaded in the original model inference contained these two variables, while the jit.trace process after compression could not find these two variables.
 ![img](../assets/images-bugs/starlight_bugs_20230329115946130.png)